-The point to be made in asking these types of questions, is that the story needs to be protracted and spun out, through a recounting of the many details of what happened.
+The point to be made in asking these types of questions is that the story needs to be protracted and spun out, through a recounting of the many details of what happened.

 Many survivors feel uncomfortable talking to friends about the details of the suicide as they feel that these details are too horrific for others to absorb.
 Families sometimes avoid talking about difficult and painful parts of the story, even in discussions with one another.
 The fear is that these difficult elements may be too over-overwhelming for family members to bear because of their own grief.
-As bereavement counselors it is our job to be able to tolerate the intensity of emotion and detail that the telling of the story can bring about.
+As bereavement counselors, it is our job to be able to tolerate the intensity of emotion and detail that the telling of the story can bring about.

 The initial goal is to have the family tell the story of the death of their relative or friend.
 It is through recounting the details that a number of key processes are likely to occur, these being:

-- Each person will begin to ascribe meaning to the suicide ( a beginning for the ever present question “Why?”)
+Each person will begin to ascribe meaning to the suicide ( a beginning for the ever-present question “Why?”)

-- Each person will begin to experience some relief through acknowledging, identifying and working through their feelings of loss.
+Each person will begin to experience some relief through acknowledging, identifying, and working through their feelings of loss.

 One of the advantages of dealing with issues related to grief through suicide, in a group context, (familial or otherwise), is that the isolation that this grief can produce will be reduced through people coming together to talk about their experience.

 From our experience, families who feel they have had an opportunity to tell the whole story, related to the death, and who feel their story has been validated, are better able to move on to issues in the present.
-Families who have not had assistance in understanding and making sense of the death are far more likely to get stuck in the repetitive talking about the death without resolution.
+Families who have not had assistance in understanding and making sense of death are far more likely to get stuck in the repetitive talking about death without resolution.

-Going over the events in detail allows family members to hear each others perspective, to appreciate that everyone is in pain and to realize that they may all be at different stages in their grief, with each attributing a different meaning to what has happened.
+Going over the events in detail allows family members to hear each other's perspective, to appreciate that everyone is in pain and to realize that they may all be at different stages in their grief, with each attributing a different meaning to what has happened.

-It is helpful to encourage tolerance for differences by helping members listen to each others different explanations and interpretations and to accept that each one’s perspective and rate of acceptance of what is happening is okay.
+It is helpful to encourage tolerance for differences by helping members listen to each other's different explanations and interpretations and to accept that each one’s perspective and rate of acceptance of what is happening is okay.
 The tendency can be for each person to want to convince the others that his or her version of the “truth” is the only “truth”.
-Families who are struggling to understand the death, often ask counselors to answer the question of why did she or he kill themselves.
+Families who are struggling to understand the death, often ask counselors to answer the question of why did she or they kill themselves.
 The task is to educate the family through providing information based on other families’ experiences e.g. “Other families have told me but this won’t necessarily fit for you.”

 As you listen to the story, it is useful to prepare yourself by having a clear understanding of your own beliefs and values to do with suicide.
 One way of orienting yourself to these values is to examine and explore some of the popular myths regarding suicide e.g. “A person who completes suicide is mentally ill.”
 Although this is considered to be more false than true, if the family has decided that their relative was mentally ill and is now free of the pain of that illness, it will be of no comfort to them if you espouse your view that John was not necessarily mentally ill when he hung himself.
-It is important that this understanding of one’ s own values and beliefs pertaining to suicide are examined prior to working with families so as not to interfere with the process.
+It is important that this understanding of one’s own values and beliefs pertaining to suicide are examined prior to working with families so as not to interfere with the process.